Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Online Evolving Spiking Neural Networks

-The excitation $Exc_{n_j}$ of $j$-th GRF translates into firing time of the related input neuron $n_j$ according to Eq.~(\ref{Eq:FiringTime}). $TS$ in Eq.~(\ref{Eq:FiringTime}) denotes the user-given basic synchronization time of firings of input neurons in eSNN.
+where \textit{TS} is a user-given basic synchronization time of firings of input neurons in OeSNN and $TS > 0$.

-The firing times of input neurons are used to calculate their firing orders.
-Let $\mathbf{SNI}$ denote a list of all input neurons in $\mathbf{NI}$ sorted non-decreasingly with respect to their firing times in such a way that for each pair of input neurons ${n_j}$ and ${n_k}$ in $\mathbf{NI}$ that have the same firing times and such that $j < k$ input neuron ${n_j}$ precedes input neuron ${n_k}$ on the list.
-Then, the firing order $order(j)$ of an input neuron ${n_j}$, where $j = 0 \dots, NI_{size} - 1$, equals the position of this input neuron on the $\mathbf{SNI}$ list decreased by 1.
+The firing times of input neurons imply their distinct \textit{firing order values}; namely, input neurons with shorter firing times are assigned smaller firing order values, which are integers in $\{0, \dots {NI_{size}} - 1\}$.
+The firing order value of input neuron $n_j$ is denoted by $order(n_j)$.

-Let us consider an example of encoding of value $x_t = 0.5$ given in Fig.~\ref{Fig:Encoding}.
-The size of window $\mathcal{W}$ is $\mathcal{W}_{size} = 14$.
-The GRFs parameters $I^{\mathcal{W}}_{min}$ and $I^{\mathcal{W}}_{max}$ are 0.1 and 1.0, respectively.
-Seven neurons in the input layer are used with seven associated GRFs.
-In Fig.~\ref{Fig:Encoding}, the firing times are calculated with synchronization time $TS$ equal to 1.0.
-The input value $x_t = 0.5$ translates into the firing times of input neurons:
+\begin{example} Given the window of input values and the input layer as shown in Figure~\ref{Fig:Encoding}, let us consider an example of encoding of value $x_t = 0.5$ into excitation values of GRFs and then into firing times and firing order values of input neurons associated with corresponding GRFs.
+We assume that the size of window $\mathcal{W}$ is $\mathcal{W}_{size} = 14$ and the GRFs parameters $I^{\mathcal{W}}_{min}$ and $I^{\mathcal{W}}_{max}$ are equal to 0.1 and 1.0, respectively.
+The input layer contains seven neurons each of which is associated with one distinct Gaussian Random Field.
+The excitation values of GRFs are determined with GRF overlapping parameter $\beta$ = 1.0 and the firing times of input neurons are calculated with synchronization time $TS$ equal to 1.0.
+The resulting encoding of input value $x_t = 0.5$ is presented beneath:

-\begin{itemize} \item $Exc_{n_0}(0.5) = 0.001 \rightarrow $ $T_{n_0}(0.5) = 0.999$, \item $Exc_{n_1}(0.5) = 0.024 \rightarrow$ $T_{n_0}(0.5) = 0.976$, \item $Exc_{n_2}(0.5) = 0.227 \rightarrow$ $T_{n_0}(0.5) = 0.773$, \item $Exc_{n_3}(0.5) = 0.770 \rightarrow$ $T_{n_0}(0.5) = 0.230$, \item $Exc_{n_4}(0.5) = 0.962 \rightarrow$ $T_{n_0}(0.5) = 0.038$, \item $Exc_{n_5}(0.5) = 0.442 \rightarrow$ $T_{n_0}(0.5) = 0.558$, \item $Exc_{n_6}(0.5) = 0.074 \rightarrow$ $T_{n_0}(0.5) = 0.926$. \end{itemize}
+\begin{itemize} \item $Exc^{GRF}_{0}(0.5) = 0.001 \rightarrow $ $T_{n_0}(0.5) = 0.999 \rightarrow$ $order(n_0) = 6$, \item $Exc^{GRF}_{1}(0.5) = 0.024 \rightarrow$ $T_{n_1}(0.5) = 0.976 \rightarrow$ $order(n_1) = 5$, \item $Exc^{GRF}_{2}(0.5) = 0.227 \rightarrow$ $T_{n_2}(0.5) = 0.773 \rightarrow$ $order(n_2) = 3$, \item $Exc^{GRF}_{3}(0.5) = 0.770 \rightarrow$ $T_{n_3}(0.5) = 0.230 \rightarrow$ $order(n_3) = 1$, \item $Exc^{GRF}_{4}(0.5) = 0.962 \rightarrow$ $T_{n_4}(0.5) = 0.038 \rightarrow$ $order(n_4) = 0$, \item $Exc^{GRF}_{5}(0.5) = 0.442 \rightarrow$ $T_{n_5}(0.5) = 0.558 \rightarrow$ $order(n_5) = 2$, \item $Exc^{GRF}_{6}(0.5) = 0.074 \rightarrow$ $T_{n_6}(0.5) = 0.926 \rightarrow$ $order(n_6) = 4$. \end{itemize}

-According to the obtained firing times of input neurons, their firing ordering is as follows: order(4) = 0, order(3) = 1, order(5) = 2, order(2) = 3, order(6) = 4, order(1) = 5, order(0) = 6.